Chantal Claret

 Chantal Claret Euringer (born February 21, 1982) is an American singer-songwriter.
 She is best known as the lead singer for the rock and power pop band Morningwood.

 Early life

-Claret was born on February 21, 1982, in Berkeley, California, the daughter of art collectors, Foster and his Romanian-born wife Monique (1947–2004).
+Claret was born in Berkeley, California, on February 21, 1982, the daughter of Romanian mother Monique (1947–2004) and American father Foster Claret.
+Her parents were both art collectors.
 She primarily grew up in New York City, but has also lived in Texas.
-As a teenager, Claret was a promoter for several clubs in New York City.
+As a teenager, she was a promoter for several clubs in New York City.

 Music career

+Claret, along with Thrice drummer Riley Breckenridge, wrote a monthly advice column called "Battle of the Sexes" in Alternative Press magazine for nearly three years until late 2007.